| Availability: | |

 from showing up.

-Save money: swapping 47 kg/m³ of steel fibers for 5.4 kg/m³ of XRT-PLW provides the same reinforcement at roughly half the cost.
+Save money: swapping 47 kg/m³ of steel fibres for 5.4 kg/m³ of XRT-PLW provides the same reinforcement at roughly half the cost.

 Better long-term: it lasts longer and cracks less, so you'll spend less on repairs down the road.